 - Gather statistics about your target market.

-Once you have this information, you can begin to form concrete ideas about your specific business model.
+Once you have this information, you can begin to form concrete ideas about your specific business model as well as create your sales strategy.

 2. Find a niche or theme.